MOST POPULAR TOURS IN ICELAND

 10. Exploring the volcano

-There is a valid reason while Iceland is mostly referred to as the Land of Ice and Fire.
-The fire is used to talk about volcanoes.
-The volcanoes do not always tend to erupt at any given moment, but the consequences of previous eruptions shaped the island, with its vast mountains, lava fields and countless craters.
+There is a valid reason why Iceland is mostly referred to as the Land of Ice and Fire.
+Fire is used to talk about volcanoes.
+The volcanoes do not always tend to erupt at any given moment, but the consequences of previous eruptions shaped the island, with its vast mountains, lava fields, and countless craters.
 You cannot escape the view of the effects of volcanic activity as it is all around you wherever you go.

 However, to witness this in a way that is not offered anywhere else on earth, look no further than the Thrihnukagigur Volcano Tour.
 On this excursion, you have the unique opportunity to enter the vast magma chamber of a volcano that has been inactive for the past 4000 years, Þríhnúkagígur.